JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/access-control/README.md

 Flow `com.acme.workaday.userValidation` finishes by passing a `userId` in case a valid user was entered.
 This means a user could be authenticated just by entering his username.
 That's really unsafe.

 Regarding `com.acme.workaday.smsChallenge`, the situation is not better.
 This is an open door to arbitrarily send SMS messages.
-It's just a matter of passing any name and number in the input paramters.
+It's just a matter of passing any name and number in the input parameters.
 The service can be heavily abused by an attacker; this will not only cost money to Acme.

 Attention need to be paid to the kind of functionalities flows expose.
 Sometimes this can be mitigated following a stricter flow design philosophy, however, this is not always doable, and there has to be a way to block certain flows to be launched directly.